-In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes," which is intended to simplify various aspects related to accounting for income taxes.
-The pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2020, with early adoption permitted.
-ASU No. 2019-12 is effective for the Company beginning in fiscal 2021.
-The Company is currently evaluating the effects of this pronouncement on its consolidated financial statements.
+In January 2020, the FASB issued ASU No. 2020-01 "Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815) -clarifying the interactions between Topic 321, Topic 323 and Topic 815 (a consensus of the emerging issues task force)".
+The amendments in this ASU clarify the interaction between the accounting for investments in equity securities, investment in equity method and certain derivatives instruments.
+The ASU is expected to reduce diversity in practice and increase comparability of the accounting for these interactions.
+The pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2021.
+ASU No. 2020- 01 is effective for the Company beginning in fiscal 2022.
+The Company is currently in the process of evaluating the effects of this pronouncement on its financial statements.